Victims of Nazi Germany: Russians and Soviet POWs

 During Operation Barbarossa (the Axis invasion of the Soviet Union), millions of Red Army prisoners of war were summarily executed in the field by German armies (the Waffen SS in particular), died under inhumane conditions in German prisoner of war camps, on death marches, or had been shipped to concentration camps for execution.
 The Germans killed an estimated 2.8 million Soviet POWs by starvation, exposure, and execution over an eight-month period in 1941–42.
 According to the U.S. Holocaust Memorial Museum, by the winter of 1941 "starvation and disease resulted in mass death of unimaginable proportions".
 140,000-500,000 Soviet citizens and POWs were murdered in the concentration camps.

 Soviet civilian populations in the occupied areas were severely persecuted and endured the treacherous conditions of the Eastern Front, which spawned atrocities such as the siege of Leningrad, when 1.2 million civilians died.
 Thousands of peasant villages across Russia, Belarus and Ukraine were annihilated by German troops.
 During the occupation, the Leningrad, Pskov and Novgorod regions lost about a quarter of their populations.
-An estimated one-quarter of Soviet civilian deaths at the hands of the Nazis and their allies (five million Russians, three million Ukrainians and 1.5 million Belarusians) were racially motivated.
+An estimated one-quarter of Soviet civilian deaths at the hands of the Nazis and their allies (including three million Ukrainians and 1.5 million Belarusians) were racially motivated.
 In 1995, the Russian Academy of Sciences reported that civilian deaths in the occupied USSR, including Jews, at the hands of the Germans totaled 13.7 million dead (20% of the population of 68 million).
 The figure includes 7.4 million victims of Nazi genocide and reprisals, 2.2 million deaths of persons deported to Germany as forced labour, and 4.1 million famine and disease deaths.
 An estimated three million people also died of starvation in unoccupied territory.
 The losses occurred within the 1946–1991 borders of the USSR, and include territories annexed in 1939–40.
 The deaths of 8.2 million Soviet civilians, including Jews, were documented by the Soviet Extraordinary State Commission.